Table of Contents

 The residential steam boiler is still alive and well despite the fact that some HVAC professionals refer to it and the steam boiler profession as the dead man’s club.
 However, there are not a lot of HVAC boiler technicians or HVAC companies that specialize in steam boilers because there are not a lot of steam boilers used for residential and light commercial applications.

-Residential and Light Commercial Low Pressure Steam Boilers
+Residential and Light Commercial Low-Pressure Steam Boilers

 People have either converted their old boiler steam systems over to hot water or have gone with forced air systems.
 The concept is simple but the mechanics of it can be frustratingly complex when a problem occurs unless you have the experience and knowledge that comes with working on the residential or light commercial steam boilers.
 Before we dive into some of the problems that arise with steam boilers, we’ll cover safety first.
-After all, HVAC safety is the most important aspect to any home heating system.
+After all, HVAC safety is the most important aspect of any home heating system.

 Steam Boiler Safety

 The steam boiler must super-heat the water inside the water cavity to more than 212 degrees F. If the proper controls are not in the system a steam boiler can reach dangerous temperatures and possibly cause a fire.
 For a steam boiler to operate at the proper temperatures it needs some basic safety controls.
 Some of these are:

 - Limit switches that will open if the temperature rises above a certain set point need to be in the system.
 Limit switches (manual reset) located near draft diverters will shut the system down if the chimney or flue gets plugged up.
 This prevents carbon monoxide poisoning or conditions.
 Limit switches near the burner manifold detect roll-out and prevent fires or worse.